bioexcel/2022-02-01-gromacs-on-Discoverer/README.md

 ## Things to investigate
 - You should try running with the following number of MPI processes:
 16, 32, 64, 128, 256, 512
-- Plot the results as graph
+- Plot the performance results as graph
 - What happens if you try using 1024?
 - Try turning off SMT, this is done by modifying the slurm script settings to:
     ```bash